 In this post I will:

-- Revisit the original recipe for those who missed the first post,
+- Revisit the original two-ingredient pumpkin muffin recipe for those who missed the first post,

 - Give a recipe that uses yellow cake mix, in case you can’t find a spice cake mix,

 - Reveal super secret third ingredient that is guaranteed to take your muffins to the next level,

 - And offer three add-in options to spice up your muffins.